kshedden/mice_workshop/README.md

 ## Multiple Imputation with Chained Equations (MICE)

-MICE is one way to produce multiply imputed data sets, that can then be analyzed as described in the preceding section.
+MICE is one way to produce multiply imputed data sets that can be analyzed as described in the preceding section.
 To illustrate, suppose we have a regression with a DV Y and two IV's X1 and X2.
 The basic idea of MICE is that we first temporarily impute the missing values using any convenient procedure, say mean imputation.
 This